arcadiapage/arcadiapage.github.io/_posts/2024-04-24-what-an-infp-online-business-could-look-like.md

 However, doing this isn't easy.
 To let your work bloom from your life experiences, you will have to detach yourself from performance metrics.
 It's no longer the numbers and algorithms that are dictating what you should create but the rhythm of your life and your heart.

-If you want to go deeper into letting your life inspire you as an INFP, you may like this free workbook into [how to publicly share your personal stories.](https://payhip.com/b/NeotK)

 # It’s Okay to Have a Niche, but It Doesn’t Really Matter if You Don’t